Exhibitions and Accolades

 His paintings have been displayed in exhibitions in the United States and Europe.
 He has been a guest lecturer at the University of Michigan, Burg Giebichenstein - University of Art and Design in Halle, Germany, Wayne State University, and Youngstown State University.
 He was a guest artist at the international art colony of Schloss Solitude in Stuttgart, Germany.

-Along with fellow artist Stephen Goodfellow he developed the novel micropointillist painting technique that results in uniquely luminescent and richly colorful paintings by using only the three primary colors of yellow, red and blue.
-Both artists are the subject of the 1983 documentary on the micropointillism painting technique, Waterworks, produced by Urban Communications of Detroit.
+He developed the novel Primary Color MicroPointillist painting technique along with fellow artist Stephen Goodfellow that results in uniquely luminescent and richly colorful paintings by using only the three primary colors of yellow, red and blue.
+Both artists are the subject of the 1983 documentary on the MicroPointillism painting technique, Waterworks, produced by Urban Communications of Detroit.

 With the arrival of the World Wide Web in 1993, Boileau discovered a new medium for expanding and expressing his Detroit urban landscape painting interest.
-He created the first Detroit online fine art gallery in 1994.
-Quickly recognizing the immense aesthetic expression potential of the internet, he began creating interactive website art projects.
+Described in the 2020 article by Bill McGraw, “Celebrating A Detroit INTERNET Pioneer Who Started People Talking About The Motor City” as “is one artist and documentarian who was a path breaker, a person ahead of his time,” he began by creating the first Detroit online fine art gallery in 1994.
+Quickly recognizing the immense aesthetic expression potential of the INTERNET, he began creating interactive website art projects.
 Among those works was the widely recognized “The Fabulous Ruins of Detroit”, now known as the DetroitYES Project.

 Ongoing since 1997, the DetroitYES Project [DetroitYES.com] is inspired by the troubled transformation of Detroit from Industrial to Information Age city.
 In 1999 DetroitYES began hosting the internet's most renowned and sincere discussion forum focused solely on Detroit and its challenges, the Discuss Detroit Forum.